 Ankle Sprains are a common injury that occurs from over stretching or tearing of the ligaments that support the ankle.
+In fact, it has been estimated that 25,000 ankle sprains occur each day in the US.
 The ankle is composed of bones forming a joint and ligaments are the elastic structures which are responsible for holding these bones in their proper place.
 Ligaments and other soft tissues function to prevent abnormal movement such as twisting, turning, and rolling of the foot beyond the normal range.
+Sprains occur when the strong bands of tissue that hold our joints together, called ligaments, stretch or tear.
+This happens when we twist or roll our ankle suddenly and exceed a ligament’s normal length.
+In the ankle, this typically involves the ligaments on the outside of our ankle.

 Ankle sprains occur due to sudden inward or inverted movement of the foot during sports activities, or while walking and running on uneven surfaces.
 An ankle sprain can occur from falling, or sudden force on the ankle which twists the joint beyond its normal range, resulting in damage to the ligament.
 Ankle sprains can occur at any age and although commonly seen as a sports injury, ankle sprains can occur to non-athletes as well.